LudekCizinsky/scalable-processing/report.md

 limitation of this methodology is that the list of positive and negative words is not exhaustive.

-#### Results
+#### Results and discussion

 Given the above settings, I then computed normalized category counts for positive and negative reviews.
-Let's start with the top 3 results for negative
+Let's start with the top results for `negative`
 reviews:

 ```